nosilver4u/ewww-image-optimizer/readme.txt

 = 7.0.3 =
 * fixed: PHP error trying to save EXIF data to JPG after resizing
 * fixed: could not disable auto-scaling
+* fixed: prevent errors when using legacy Animated GIF Resizing plugin
+* fixed: prevent WP Offload Media from prematurely re-offloading when using bulk optimizer

 = 7.0.2 =
 * fixed: background optimization incorrectly displays as disabled on fresh installs with object caching